 The company focus, however, was already switching back to the Harley motorcycles that had made Harley-Davidson iconic.
 To celebrate its heritage, a new Harley-Davidson museum opened in Milwaukee in 2008 and within the following two years, streamlining of the business followed.

 In 2009, Buell was closed and MV Agusta, which was bought in 2008, was sold in 2010.
 The focus of the business is now undoubtedly Harley-Davidson motorcycles with investment in new technology and retaining the brand’s original character.

 There are six model families in the current Harley-Davidson line-up including the luxurious, limited edition CVO range (Custom Vehicle Operations).

-As the UK’s No.1 bike insurance specialist, we understand that riding a Harley is a lifestyle choice.
+As a motorcycle insurance specialist, we understand that riding a Harley is a lifestyle choice.
 There are many elements to that lifestyle including customisation and long touring rides, which is why we access eight leading insurance underwriters to tailor make a Harley insurance policy that is as unique as your motorcycle.

 We also know that new Harley-Davidson motorcycles are not in everybody’s price range and the high retention values make second-hand Harleys just as coveted.
 We can use our decades of specialist insurance experience to create a Harley-Davidson motorcycle insurance policy that provides our best cover at an affordable price.

 We know you’d rather be showing off your polished chrome at a local HOG meet or cruising along a great stretch of road, so we’ve made it easy for you to find Harley-Davidson motorcycle insurance.
-Simply call us 0330 018 7990 or apply online at a time that suits you to find a customised Harley insurance policy that meets your individual requirements.
+Simply complete our online form or call our dedicated customer service team on 0330 018 7990, who are on hand 24/7 to find the best deal for you.